-It was a cold wet morning in early March when we drove into the greyness of the car park.
-Passing under the archway into the Oratory courtyard, we were met with italianate beauty, in the form of the neat garden, and a warm greeting from two of the brothers.
-It helped us shrug off the cold weather (which had felt all the colder for the early start we'd made from Liverpool that morning.)
+It was a cold wet morning in early March when we drove into the greyness of the Oratory car park.
+Passing under the archway into thecourtyard, we were met with a neat Italianate courtyard.
+The warm greeting we received from two of the brothers helped to shrug off the cold weather (which had felt all the colder for the early start we'd made from Liverpool that morning.)

 The brothers directed us to the crucifix in question; the painted surface was weathered from many years exposure to the elements.